SEO Tactics and Strategies To Try

 Think of local search as something akin to finding businesses on a phone book.

-Today, when consumers look for products or services, they sometimes add a geographical location to the keywords they are using.
+Today, when consumers look for products or services, they often add a geographical location to the keywords they are using.
 For example, if you are searching for a plumber in your area, you will probably use “plumber + Hollister.”

 What makes local search critical for business owners is the purchase intent.
 Quite simply, the users who add a geographical location to the keywords they are using are keen on buying products or services.